Isabel Dutaud Nagle Lachaise

-Isabel Dutaud Nagle Lachaise (1872–1957) was an American-born poet, and wife of sculptor Gaston Lachaise active in the early 20th century.
-Isabel Lachaise was his muse, model and the inspiration for many of his sculptures and drawings.
+Isabel Dutaud Nagle Lachaise (1872–1957) was an American-born, amateur poet, and wife of sculptor Gaston Lachaise active in the early 20th century.
+Isabel Lachaise was his muse, model, and the primary inspiration for most of his sculptures and drawings.

 Early life and education

-Isabel Dutaud Nagle Lachaise was born in Cambridge, Massachusetts, May 8, 1872, to French-Canadian parents, Joseph Dutaud, born in 1830 in San Antoine, and Aurelia Dutaud, born in 1835 in Lacadie, Canada.
+One of four children, Isabel Dutaud Nagle Lachaise was born in Cambridge, Massachusetts, on May 8, 1872, to French-Canadian parents, Joseph Duteau (also Dutaud), born in 1828 in Napierville, Quebec, Canada, and Aurelie Gendron, born in 1831 in Saint-Valentin, Quebec, Canada.
+The couple were married in 1849 in Saint-Valentin.
+Isabel's older sister Adele was born in 1855 in Saint-Alexandre, Quebec.
+In 1860, the family moved to the United States, settling in Danvers, Massachusetts, Joseph working as a brickmaker.
 Isabel's parents died a few months apart from each other in 1907.

-While Isabel's older sister Adele was born in Quebec, the family moved to the United States where Isabel was born.
-Isabel and her sister were schooled in Paris.
-At the age of 20 Isabel married George B. Nagle, the older brother of her friend Elizabeth (“Daisy”) Nagle, at the Church of the Immaculate Conception in Revere, Massachusetts.
-They had one son, Edward Nagle (1893–1963) and were later divorced.
+Isabel and Adele were schooled in Paris.
+At the age of 20, Isabel married George B. Nagel (also Nagle), the older brother of her friend Elizabeth (“Daisy”) Nagel, at the Church of the Immaculate Conception in Revere, Massachusetts, and resided in Danvers.
+George was employed as a traveling salesman for an optical goods company.
+They had one son, Edward Nagle (1893–1963), and were divorced in 1916.